 Grants & Projects

 In January 2017, Northern Illinois University and Villanova University received a Digitizing Hidden Collections grant from the Council on Library and Information Resources (CLIR) for $448,893 to digitize the dime novels of Beadle & Adams, the first and most important publisher of the format.
-The project will involve digitizing Albert Johannsen’s personal collection, acquired by NIU in 1967, and will include related publications from Villanova’s special collections.
-A total of 5,400 dime novels will be digitized and made freely available to read and download on Nickels and Dimes.
-In addition, the project will incorporate metadata from Johannsen’s The House of Beadle and Adams and its Nickel and Dime Novels (1950), one of the most significant works of dime novel scholarship and bibliography of the 20th century, including relationships between stories, editions, and authors.
-This will be published as open linked data on dimenovels.org and include digital holdings information, which will be used to coordinate dime novel digitization across multiple institutions.
+The project involved digitizing Albert Johannsen’s personal collection, acquired by NIU in 1967, and included related publications from Villanova’s special collections.
+A total of 5,400 dime novels were digitized and made freely available to read and download on Nickels and Dimes.
+In addition, the project incorporated metadata from Johannsen’s The House of Beadle and Adams and its Nickel and Dime Novels (1950), one of the most significant works of dime novel scholarship and bibliography of the 20th century, including relationships between stories, editions, and authors.
+This was published as open linked data on dimenovels.org and included digital holdings information, which will be used to coordinate dime novel digitization across multiple institutions.

-In addition to digitizing dime novels, project staff will also work with an advisory panel of educators and scholars to develop curriculum materials, including contextual essays and lesson plans.
-The project will culminate in a symposium at NIU in 2019 on the dime novels of Beadle & Adams.
+In addition to digitizing dime novels, project staff will also worked with an advisory panel of educators and scholars to develop curriculum materials, including contextual essays and lesson plans.
+The project culminated in a symposium at NIU in 2020 on the dime novels of Beadle & Adams.
 The full proposal can be found on CLIR's website.